 This Friday, October 20th, at 4:00 pm in Humanities 1, Room 210, there will be a colloquium talk by Judith Aissen (UCSC).
 Her talk is entitled “Right-edge topics in Tsotsil (Mayan).”
 The abstract is given below:

 Recent work on word order in Mayan has suggested the existence of a topic position at the right edge of the clause (Clemens and Coon, to appear).
 Under this analysis what has traditionally been analyzed as basic V-O-S order in some Mayan languages actually reflects V-O-Topic order, with the subject in a transitive clause being the canonical topic.
 This talk consider evidence for a right-edge topic in Tsotsil, focusing not on subject topics but on possessor topics.
 We conclude by discussing the relation of this right-edge position to the larger typology of topic positions in Mayan.

-This Friday, May 26th, at 2:40pm in Humanities 2, Room 259, there will be a colloquium by Susan Lin (Berkeley).
-Her talk is entitled “Gradience from variation in articulatory magnitude and timing,” and the abstract is given below:
+This Friday, October 6th, at 4:00 pm in Humanities 1, Room 210, there will be a colloquium by Ashwini Deo (Ohio State University).
+Her talk is entitled “Alternative circumstances of evaluation and the ser/estar distinction in Spanish,” and the abstract is given below: